 After the internship

-Most candidates head into an internship hoping that they will make a good impression and end up being hired permanently.
-If they are interning as a student, then they may wish to return during their next holiday or be hired fulltime once they graduate.
+Most candidates head into an internship hoping that they'll make a good impression and end up being hired permanently by your startup.
+If they're interning as a student, then they may wish to return during their next holiday or be hired full-time once they graduate.
 It's best if you let candidates know upfront during their interviews whether the internship can lead to a full-time role or is only short-term.

-It is up to you whether you have the funds or the space available to hire someone permanently, but it could be beneficial.
-If they have already spent three months or more learning the ropes, and are shining in the role, then having them stay on would be a lower risk decision than letting them go and hiring someone new further later on.
-When you find a great employee, you should always keep hold of them; we know for a fact they get snapped up quickly.
+Ultimately, it's up to you whether you have the funds or the space available to hire someone permanently, but this could be beneficial.
+If an intern has already spent three months or more learning the ropes, and are shining in the role, then having them stay on would be a lower risk decision than letting them go and hiring a newbie later on.
+When you find a great employee, you should always keep hold of them - we know for a fact they get snapped up quickly.

 If you decide not to move them to a permanent position, then you should still book them in for a debrief.
-They will want to know how they've done throughout their time with you and if there is anything they should work on for their next internship or graduate job.
-Treat this as a formal review and take the time out to offer as much constructive feedback that you can put together.
-Remember that as much as you are reviewing their performance, they are also getting a taste for your company and its culture – so this is the perfect way to end on a high note!
+They'll want to know how they've done throughout their time with you and if there's anything they should work on for their next internship or graduate job.
+Treat this as a formal review and take the time to offer as much constructive feedback that you can put together.
+Remember that as much as you're reviewing their performance, they're also getting a taste for your company and its culture – so this is the perfect way to end on a high note!
 Also, a farewell gift for their hard work never goes amiss either, so make your parting words that bit sweeter by plying your intern with chocolates and more.